-- Students will write compositions containing a focused thesis supported by a logical sequence of well-developed paragraphs.
-(English Composition) - Students will organize, manage, query and present information, using contemporary software applications such as spreadsheets, word processing, and electronic presentation software.
-(Computer Skills) - Collaboration: Students will gain an awareness of the common human experience by acquiring a knowledge and understanding of that experience, both individually and collectively, in the context of time, space, and culture.
-Learning Outcome: - Students in history classes will describe major ideas, forces, events, and people that have shaped American history in the context of time, space, and culture.
-(Social Science) - Creativity: Students will understand and appropriately apply modes of expression-descriptive, expositive, narrative, and self-expression-in written, visual, and/or oral communication, and respond critically to such works.
-Learning Outcome: - Students will describe the formal elements of the fine art(s), and develop an awareness of both the values and functions of works within their historical and/or social contexts.
+- Students will deliver an oral presentation that uses appropriate research, as well as credible and appropriate supporting evidence.
+(Public Speaking) - Students will write compositions containing a focused thesis supported by a logical sequence of well-developed paragraphs.
+(English Composition) - Students will organize, manage, query, and present information, using contemporary software applications such as spreadsheets, word processing, and electronic presentation software.
+(Computer Skills) - Collaboration: Students will gain an awareness of the common human experience by acquiring knowledge and understanding of that experience, both individually and collectively, in the context of time, space, and culture.

+Learning Outcome:

+• Students in history classes will describe major ideas, forces, events, and people that have shaped American history in the context of time, space, and culture.
+(Social Science)

+Creativity: Students will understand and appropriately apply modes of expression-descriptive, expositive, narrative, and self-expression-in written, visual, and/or oral communication, and respond critically to such works.

+Learning Outcome:

+Students will describe the formal elements of the fine art(s), and develop an awareness of both the values and functions of works within their historical and/or social contexts.
 (Fine Arts)